chhavisharma123/C-DPSSG-CDC2023/README.md

 # C-DPSSG-CDC2023
-This repository contains the code of algorithm C-DPSSG Introduced in "Switch and Conquer: Efficient Algorithms By Switching Stochastic Gradient Oracles For Decentralized Saddle Point Problems", Chhavi Sharma, Vishnu Narayanan, P. Balamurugan
+This repository contains the code of algorithm C-DPSSG introduced in "Switch and Conquer: Efficient Algorithms By Switching Stochastic Gradient Oracles For Decentralized Saddle Point Problems", Chhavi Sharma, Vishnu Narayanan, P. Balamurugan

-Code of algorithm C-DPSSSG is provided for logistic regression and AUC maximization.
+Code of algorithm C-DPSSG is provided for logistic regression and AUC maximization problems.
 ### Requirements to run the code:

 -> Install packages mentioned in .py files